 Lennar has still not made the fix.

-Here is the history on this issue that’s gone on for 4.5 years.
+Here is the history on this issue that’s gone on since 2013.

 Here’s the summary of all of construction issues I keep in a spreadsheet.